-Learning how to save money is a big part of living a ‘rich life,’ but it’s not about just aimlessly tucking money away in a piggy bank under your bed!
+Learning how to save money is a big part of living a ‘rich life.’
+Yet it’s not about just aimlessly tucking money away in a piggy bank under your bed!
 Instead, it’s about good goal setting and practical systems.

 Understanding how to save money correctly allows us to invest in the things we want in the future.
 Whether it’s a wedding expense, a downpayment on your future home or something else – these ‘big wins’ are the backbone of why we save money.

 In today’s episode, we share a practical system for saving money that doesn’t involve cutting coupons or the latest Chrome extension.
-What you’re going to learn in this episode is about feeding the piggy bank on a much larger scale in a way that’s better for both the piggy AND the bank!
+What you’re going to learn in this episode is about feeding the piggy bank.
+Really, feeding it on a much larger scale in a way that’s better for both the piggy AND the bank!

 Today’s Show Highlights: